 SOME HELPFUL & IMPORTANT SAFETY TIPS BEFORE TRAVELING!

-With hopes of an early Spring after a cold start to this winter, many of you may be planning some travel in the next few months.
+With Spring officially here and hopes for an early Summer after a long winter, many of you may be planning some travel in the next few months.
 Whenever you plan on being away from home, even if it's only for a long weekend...Polar Express has a few helpful and important tips that we'd like to share for when you're planning to be away.
 Afterall, an ounce of prevention is worth a pound of cure.

 - Turn off the water – Whenever you plan to be away from home, even if it's just for a few days, it's important to shut off your main water supply.
 If you're on well water, your main shut-off is located on the piping that leaves the pressure tank.
 (See left photo).
 Typically a home's pressure tank is located within a foot or two of an outside wall in your basement.